‘Places available in Year 5’

 At MMPS, we encourage all potential parents to visit the school as this will assist with the decision making process.

-On receipt of the completed forms and registration fees (if applicable), the pupil’s details will be uploaded onto the appropriate waiting list and confirmation of this will be sent to parents in writing.
+On receipt of the completed forms and registration fees, the pupil’s details will be uploaded to the appropriate waiting list and confirmation of this will be sent to parents in writing.